DarkAvanger/BranchingPolicies/README.md

 # Git Flow Structure

-Gitflow structure is divided into two branches.
+Gitflow structure is divided into two main branches.
 The Master Branch and The Develop Branch, these branches are the only ones that remain until the end of the project.

 ![](https://github.com/DarkAvanger/BranchingPolicies/blob/main/Images/GitflowB.png)